-The Practice65 is a keyboard kit that contains almost everything you need to build your own keyboard from scratch - just add switches, stabilizers, and keycaps, and you'll be good to go!
-It's meant to be a great starting point for anyone to learn to solder or put their first keyboard together.
+The Practice65 v2 is a keyboard kit that contains almost everything you need to build your own keyboard from scratch - just add switches, stabilizers, and keycaps, and you'll be good to go!
+It's meant to be a great starting point for beginners - this time in a 65% layout!

 You will need a soldering iron, solder, and M2.5 Hex Head Screwdriver to assemble this kit.

 - Up to 68 switches

 - Be sure to purchase a keycap set with a 1.75U Right Shift Key

 - Stabilizers - up to 3x2U and a 6.25U or 7U

 - Left Shift, Enter, and Backspace all need a 2U stabilizer.

 - The spacebar will need a 6.25U or 7U stabilizer depending on your selected layout